tashapiro/drag-race/README.md

 ## Data Model

 Below is a snapshot of ERD used to organize information collected from various online sites.
 The objective is to normalize the data to scale it to accomodate different Drag Race shows and competition formats.
 ERD diagram was rendedered using [dbdiagram](https://dbdiagram.io/).

-**Note: Model is mostly conceptual.
-Data collection for certain table is still underway (e.g. judge, episode_judge).
+Note: Model is  conceptual.
+Data collection for certain table is still in progress (e.g. judge, episode_judge).

 ![plot](./images/rpdr-schema.png)